aromeni/frameworks_and_languages_module/technical_report.md

 The purpose of this report is to analyse and evaluate a server/client prototype created without web development frameworks.
 The implications, challenges, and potential drawbacks of a "framework-less" development style have been carefully examined in this prototype.
 The report highlights crucial areas where the lack of frameworks affects application development, including maintainability, scalability, efficiency, and security.

-In an era where web development frameworks like Flask, React, Vue.js, and Express.js have become fundamental tools for developers, this report scrutinizes how their absence can hinder the development process.
+In an era where web development frameworks like NestJS, NextJs, Django, React, Vue.js, and Express.js etc have become fundamental tools for developers, this report scrutinizes how their absence can hinder the development process.
 These frameworks provide essential features – robust security, modular architectures, middleware, and efficient state management – which are pivotal for crafting sophisticated, user-oriented web applications.

 By examining specific shortcomings in the framework-less prototype and comparing them with framework-supported methodologies, the report delineates the operational benefits and enhanced productivity provided by modern frameworks.
 The critique encompasses a thorough investigation of issues on both the client and server sides, including illustrative code snippets and discussions on why certain practices fall short of framework-based standards.